xinwenfu/VChat_LTER/README.md

 	<img src="Images/I25.png" width=600>

-	* In this case we have 17 pointers down from the previous 34.
+	* In this case, we have 17 pointers down from the previous 34.

 2. Modify your exploit code to reflect [exploit5.py](./SourceCode/exploit5.py) and run it against VChat to verify that this works.

 	https://github.com/DaintyJet/VChat_LTER/assets/60448620/9445880b-f509-4e3c-9b2a-3329cf40f6bd

-   1. Click on the black button highlighted below, enter in the address we decided in the previous step.
+   1. Click on the black button highlighted below and enter the address we decided on previously.

 		<img src="Images/I16.png" width=600>

-   2. Set a breakpoint at the desired address (Right click), in this case I chose `0x6250184E`.
+   2. Set a breakpoint at the desired address (right-click), in this case I chose `0x6250184E`.

 		<img src="Images/I26.png" width=600>